vroger11/vroger11.github.io/_posts/2024-06-16-diffusers-conditional_model.md

 categories: blog deeplearning python
 category: blog
 lang: en
+excerpt: My second post on the Diffusers library.
+Here, we will generate images using a conditioned model using one-hot labels.
 ---

 Following my previous post on unconditional generation using the diffusers library (link [here](/blog/deeplearning/python/2024/06/02/diffusers-unconditional_model)), we will dive into conditional generation using labels.
 While many tutorials and examples focus on text-guided diffusion models, in this blog post, we will explore the use of one-hot labels to condition our diffusion model.
 This approach can be particularly useful in scenarios where we want to generate images based on discrete categories rather than textual descriptions.